Close Banner

 • Access to cash bar locations available during the tour (must be 21 years old or older to purchase and consume alcoholic beverages with a valid photo ID)

-The tour does NOT include access to Super Nintendo World or Mario Kart.
+The tour includes access to Fast & Furious: Hollywood Drift from 7 to 11:30 p.m.
 Daytime park access is not included.
 R.I.P.
 This ticket does not include Early Access.
 Guests have a separate line for the houses that is even shorter than the Express line!

 Arrive at R.I.P.
 Reception 30 minutes early.
 Tours are mixed parties with up to 12 people per tour.
 Guests under the age of 18 must be accompanied by an adult at all times while taking part in any R.I.P.
 Tour.
 Plan to arrive 30 minutes before your scheduled tour time.
 HHN Universal Express tickets can sell out scary-fast, so buy them well in advance.